brittinator/OhMyBeats---Ada-Capstone/ProductPlan.md

 * Brilliance: 6 kHz to 20 kHz

 ## Target Audience
+This hat could be desirable to individuals who enjoy going to festivals, raves, or people who want a novel costume.
+That being said...
 - Primarily, myself.
 I love music, costuming, and programming and want to combine them all.

-This hat could be desirable to individuals who enjoy going to festivals, raves, or people who want a novel costume.

-- Unmet Need: A costume with a light component
+- Unmet Need: A costume with a light component.
-- Unmet Need: A interactive wearable piece of hardware that will respond to input
+- Unmet Need: A interactive wearable piece of hardware that will respond to input.

 ## Specifications
 - Version 1.0 will be gender neutral in the form of a hat to have the largest user base.